 Paul has been involved with local schools for over 15 years.
-Most recently he has been the Chair of Governors at St. Crispin’s School and previously served as Chair of the Finance Committee.
+Most recently he was the Chair of Governors at St. Crispin’s School and previously served as Chair of the Finance Committee.
 His passion for seeing children getting the best out of their school years is fundamental to all he does.
 For Paul the Circle Trust is an exciting extension of everything that schools do well working together.
 Paul’s professional career as both a Chartered Engineer and a business owner has led him to develop a range of skills that are important to the governance of schools and it is his intention to continue to contribute wherever his skills are required as a Member of the Circle Trust.

 MA, solicitor since 1978, Chairman of Clifton Ingram LLP, Managing Partner of a 12 partner law firm and Head of Dispute Resolution.

 Jonathan was a Governor some years ago and is nearing the end of his career as a local solicitor.
 He is a trustee of two large churches in Bracknell and Reading, and also of Oakwood Youth Challenge, Wokingham – a Christian centre dedicated to challenging young people spiritually, physically and mentally.
 All have given him experience that he hopes will be useful as a Member of the Circle Trust.